kktec/gsheets/README.md

 --------

 0.4.1 (in development)
-* #17 Add building support for styling a workbook, sheet, row, or individual cell
+* #17 Add building support for styling a workbook, sheet, column, row, or individual cell
 * # 10 Specify a specific number of rows to parse